 Step (2) Aligning, merging and blending the photos

-The second step is the processing of the photos in specialized software like Helicon Focus, Zerene Stacker, CombineZP, and the famous Photoshop.
+The second step is the processing of the photos in specialized software like Helicon Focus, Zerene Stacker, CombineZP, and famous Photoshop.
 Both Helicon Soft and Zerene Stacker offer 30-day evaluation versions.

 In this post, I’m not going to discuss the process of aligning and merging the stacked photos in details because it depends on the type of software you are going to use.
 But for Photoshop CS4, the following steps may be used:

 - Create one file with all four layers stacked on each of in a linear arrangement.
 Please remember to keep the order of the stacked

 - Select all four layers, go to Edit>Auto align layers.

 - Once the layers are aligned, go to Edit>Auto blend layers.

 - Let’s the software run some processing and you will get an image with the sides slightly out of focus.
 This is caused by auto-alignment and auto-blending.

 - Crop the image to get rid of the out of focused areas.

 Focus stacking is an amazing and powerful technique to get an extremely tack sharp photo, but it definitely has disadvantages and limitations: